dylankane/Match-It/README.md

 - **Landing Area**

 This is where the user lands on loading the page.
 It takes up 100% of the viewport / window.
 Basically the header of the page but acts more as the opening area to the game.
 It's simply made up of the logo of the game with the name / title under it.
 Below this is a button / link with the text of "Play Game".
 This play game link, will scroll the page down to the main game area, it can also be manually scrolled down to.
 The background colour is the main green colour, listed above in the colour scheme section.
 The logo which is an "M" in a yellow card, to symbolise the cards of the game area that have to be flipped.
-When the Play game is hovered over, it turns black and is underlined with a black dotted line, consistent with all clickable text on the site.
+When the "Play Game" is hovered over, it turns black and is underlined with a black dotted line, consistent with all clickable text on the site.
-This area is a clear identifier to the user where they are, with one function, to click "play game" to lead them to the game area.
+This area is a clear identifier to the user where they are, with one function, to click "Play Game" and lead them to the game area.
 It asthetically sets the theme of the site.

 ![landing area](documentation/landingarea.png)

 - **Main Game Area**

 Once scrolled down from the landing area the user will be brought directly to the main game area.
 This consits of 3 main features, described in depth below.
-The status bar, the game board, and the controls bar. the main game area, is in keeping with the asthetics of the site. the background colour changes to the yellow, marking it as a clear change from the landing area. the game has already been loaded when the page loaded so everything is ready to go.
+The status bar, the game board, and the controls bar.
+The main game area, is in keeping with the asthetics of the site.
+The background colour changes to the yellow, marking it as a clear change from the landing area.
+The game has already been loaded when the page itself loaded so everything is ready to go.

 ![main game](documentation/maingame.png)